Are Yeast Infections Contagious?

 Even though the chance of spreading your yeast infection to others is low, your best bet is to treat it so that you can get back to all of your normal activities with no fear.
 Treating yeast infections is super easy.
 While there are some home remedies you can use to ease the discomfort of the symptoms, your best bet is to contact your doctor for an official diagnosis and some prescription meds.

-Yeast infections are a naturally occurring infection that most humans will encounter at some point in their lives.
+Yeast infections are naturally occurring infections that most humans will encounter at some point in their lives.
 If you have one, rest assured that it's not really contagious and that you're not likely to pass it on to your partner.
 Nonetheless, definitely have a conversation with your partner before sex to make sure you're both feeling good about carrying on while you have an infection—for their comfort and yours.